rleathers/php-directory-list-and-editor/README.md

 how it work
 ==============================

-username: root.
+- username: root.
-password: masoudsam.
+- password: masoudsam.

-click on lines or names:
+-click on lines or names:
 1 - enter directory for directory.
 2 - open editor to see files or edit files for files.

-drives for windows.
+-drives for windows.
 change drives with click on right button in page. then click on a drive that showen in right of page.